oracle-livelabs/sprints/oci/sprint-connect-qs-sqldeveloper/sprint-connect-qs-sqldeveloper.md

 * The required policies to allow access to the Data Catalog instance, Oracle Object Storage, and Query Service projects.
 * A Query Service project.

-## Connect to Query Service from SQL Developer
+## Work with Query Service from SQL Developer

 ### **Step 1: Create a Database Password**